 2006 The Morton K. Schwartz Award for Significant Contributions in Cancer Research Diagnostics

 Dr. Fritsche has served as chief of clinical chemistry at M.D.
 Anderson Cancer Center in Houston for the past 37 years.
-He has served in all elected positions in the AACC’s Texas Section and chaired the national Education Committee and the Education Committee of the Immunology Division.
+He has served in all elected positions in the the Association for Diagnostics & Laboratory Medicine’s (formerly AACC) Texas Section and chaired the national Education Committee and the Education Committee of the Immunology Division.

 He has served as president of the Clinical Ligand Assay Society and is a member of the editorial board of six journals.

 He has lectured at many international meetings and has published more than 150 papers and 30 book chapters in the field of cancer diagnostics.

 He is a member of the scientific advisory boards of six companies; holds four patents and two patent applications; is co-author of a recent textbook, Tumor Markers; and is the meeting director of a biennial conference on cancer diagnostics sponsored by M. D. Anderson.
 He has been active in the field of cancer diagnostics since 1969.

 He was one of the early proponents of the direct serum assay for carcinoembryonic antigen (CEA) for breast cancer monitoring.
 He was one of the first to develop immunonephelometric assays for serum immunoglobulins and to apply the beta-2 microglobulin assay for multiple myeloma, to implement the serum lactate dehydrogenase-1 assay as a complement to alpha-fetoprotein and human chorionic gonadotropin for monitoring patients with germ cell tumors, and to use serum prostate specific antigen for the early detection and clinical management of prostate cancer.